 The practice of frying food first began around 2,500 BCE in ancient Egypt.
 The Egyptians had different ways of cooking including boiling, baking, stewing, grilling, and roasting and soon they began to fry food using various types of oils.
 The most popular oils used for frying were lettuce seed, safflower, bean, sesame, olive, and coconut oil.
 Animal fat was also used for frying.

 Writing, one of the greatest inventions of humanity, was independently invented in about four different places at different times.
 These places include Mesopotamia, Egypt, Mesoamerica, and China.
 The Egyptians had a system of writing using hieroglyphs, that was developed as early as the 4th Millennium BCE.
 The Egyptian hieroglyphic system emerged and developed based on the previous artistic traditions of Egypt that even predate literacy.

-Hieroglyphs are a form of a pictorial script that shows distinctive figures.
+Hieroglyphs are a form of a pictorial script that uses figurative ideograms, most of which represented sounds or phonemes.
 The Egyptians first used this system of writing for inscriptions that were painted or carved on the walls of temples.
-It’s commonly established that the development of hieroglyphic script marks the beginning of Egyptian civilization.
+It’s commonly established that the development of hieroglyphic script helped establishing Egyptian civilization.